jenniferkbriggs/jenniferkbriggs.github.io/content/projects/CAtimescales.md

 We are interested in analyzing cerebral autoregulation from a dyanmical systems perspective.
 Therefore, we are constructing a literature review of cerebral autoregulation metrics and physiologic mechanisms from a timescales perspective.

-See our preprint here below. <em>This review is being significantly reorganized.
-We greatly appreciate any feedback.</em>
+See our preprint here below. **This review is being significantly reorganized.
+We appreciate any constructive feedback.**

 [Read our paper here!](/FullPaper_CATimescales.pdf)